-After the interview and induction day, a final decision will be made about whether or not you're the right fit to be a mentor.
+After the interview and induction day, a final decision will be made about whether you're the right fit to become an Upside mentor.
 You'll receive an email with our decision.

-If we don't feel like you're suitable to become a mentor, we will do our best to explain why we feel this way.
+If we don't feel there's a suitable fit to become a mentor, we will do our best to explain why we feel this way.